bartbutenaers/node-red-contrib-msg-router/README.md

 ### Consistent hashing routing
 The consistent hashing router will send all input messages with the ***same value*** (hashed) to the same output port.
 Any field of the input message can be specified to contain the hash key.
 And any object can be used as a key, but usually a string or number or unique id (guid) will be used.

+The *key field* needs to be specified, which is the field of the input message from which a hash value will be calculated.
+For example when all traffic of the same IP address should be forwarded to the same output, the key field could be `msg.ip`.

+Starting from version 0.0.4:
++ The key field can also contain *nested* message properties, for example `msg.payload.device.ip`.
++ The router will ignore the input message (and show an error message) when the input message doesn't contain the required key field.
+However when the *'Allow messages with an undefined hash'* checkbox is selected, all those messages (with hash value 'undefined') will be forwarded to the same output port.

 ![Consistent hashing flow](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-msg-router/master/images/router_hash_based.png)

 ```